 A common cause of stress marks in baby bearded dragons is relocation.
 If you’ve just brought your tiny beardie home for the first time, don’t be surprised if they develop stress marks, this is pretty common.

 Don’t worry, stress marks usually fade with time as your beardie grows older.
-Remember to keep your baby beardie’s tank conditions optimal to help them stay healthy as they grow (we’ll talk more about how to do this later).
+Remember to keep your baby beardie’s

 Do Bearded Dragon Stress Marks Go Away?

 Yes, after the stressor is removed and following your beardie’s next shed, usually stress marks will disappear.

 Young bearded dragons might keep them a little longer, though, whilst they get used to their new surroundings, as we mentioned earlier.

 The amount of time your beardie shows stress marks depends on the stressor.
 For example, following a temperature change in their enclosure, stress marks could last for a few hours.